 ADVERTISEMENT

-When MMR last checked in with Carlino Guitars, founder Mike Carlino was already carving out a distinct niche in the boutique guitar market — known for meticulous craftsmanship, bold design, and the kind of artist roster most brands only dream about.
+When MMR last checked in with Carlino Guitars, founder Eddie Carlino was already carving out a distinct niche in the boutique guitar market — known for meticulous craftsmanship, bold design, and the kind of artist roster most brands only dream about.

 Eight years, one move, and thousands of sold guitar straps later, Carlino’s Massachusetts-based operation has evolved into a powerhouse of creativity, precision, and adaptability — blending luthiery, laser artistry, and manufacturing innovation under one roof.